 2. The Dean shall call the Assembly into session at the beginning of each semester.
 The Dean shall be called upon to report on the state of the College, and College committees shall report to the Assembly.

-3. If he or she deems necessary, the Dean may call a meeting of the Assembly at any time.
+3.

 4. Agenda items shall be submitted to the Assembly Chair and Dean at least ten calendar days prior to the meeting.